inpta/pinta/README.md

 # pinta
 `pinta` is a data analysis pipeline for upgraded GMRT pulsar data.
-It RFI mitigates and folds uGMRT data to form Timer archives.
+It RFI mitigates and folds uGMRT data to form PSRFITS archives.

 A detailed description of `pinta` is given in Susobhanan et al., 2020 (https://doi.org/10.1017/pasa.2021.12).